SD-0224/backend-final-3/README.md

 ### npm run test_pr
 To run all tests required for every pull request

-## Refer to API documentation to learn more about available endpoints
+## Refer to Swagger-API documentation to learn more about available endpoints